 What is Thyroid?

-The key role of thyroid hormones is metabolism control.
-They are also critical for neurological development of newborns, growth in childhood, and reproduction.
+The key role of thyroid hormones is in controlling metabolism.
+They are also important for neurological development of newborns, normal growth in childhood, and for reproduction.

-Both high and low iodine supplies negatively impact health, however, two-third of the world is naturally iodine-deficient.
+Alas, two-third of the world is naturally iodine-deficient.
 That’s why almost 120 countries mandate iodine fortification of dietary salt to ensure adequate supply.
-In general, coastal areas with marine food supply seem to have adequate or high iodine supply in their food.
+In general, coastal areas with marine food supply seem to have adequate or high iodine supply

 About 80% of these cases are due to low thyroid hormones, or hypothyroidism.
 The remaining cases are due to hyperthyroidism, a condition of high thyroid hormones.